oniseun/bug-free-dollop/REFACTOR_NOTES.md

 ## 3. Data Integrity & Database

-- **TypeORM & Migrations**: Configured TypeORM with proper migrations support and `SnakeNamingStrategy` for consistent database naming.
-Created a migration (`ChangeUserRoleToEnum1767140000000`) to convert `UserRole` to a strict database ENUM type, ensuring data integrity at the database level.
+- **TypeORM & Migrations**: Created a migration (`ChangeUserRoleToEnum1767140000000`) to convert `UserRole` from a VARCHAR column to a strict database ENUM type, ensuring data integrity at the database level.

 - **Seeding Strategy**: Developed an idempotent seeder (`npm run seed:prod`) that intelligently checks for existing data before running, ensuring a consistent initial state without overwriting existing records.
 Seeder uses `data.json` with 5 users (1 admin, 4 regular) and 10 products, all with `@eequ.org` email addresses and "password" as the password.